6 Former Gators Sign with NFL Teams - ESPN 98.1 FM - 850 AM WRUF

 Caleb Sturgis

-The former All-SEC Kicker and 2012 SEC Special Teams Player of the Year has inked a 2-year, $4.45 million deal with the San Diego Chargers.
+The former All-SEC Kicker and 2012 SEC Special Teams Player of the Year has inked a 2-year, $4.45 million deal with the Chargers.
 Sturgis spent the first two years of his career with the Miami Dolphins, before heading to the Philadelphia Eagles for three seasons.
 Sturgis only played in one game last season after suffering a hip injury in the Eagles’ season opener.
-Sturgis will join fellow Gator Mike Pouncey in San Diego.
+He will join fellow Gator Mike Pouncey in Los Angeles.

 We got a kicker 👊